ICC prosecutor applies for arrest warrants for Israeli Prime Minister Benjamin Netanyahu and Hamas leaders

 The Hostages and Missing Families Forum, a group that represents the families of Israeli hostages still held in Gaza, applauded the ICC move against Hamas, but said it was "not comfortable with the equivalence drawn between Israel's leadership and the terrorists of Hamas.
 We believe the way to prove this distinction to the world is by immediately entering into negotiations that will free the hostages — the living for rehabilitation, and the deceased for burial."

-In a statement, Hamas also rejected the ICC prosecutor's decision, saying it, "creates equality between the victims and the executioner," and called on the court to reverse its decision, according to the Reuters news agency.
+Hamas also rejected the ICC prosecutor's move, saying in a statement that it, "creates equality between the victims and the executioner," and it called on the court to reverse its decision, according to the Reuters news agency.

 What crimes are Netanyahu and Gallant accused of?